raycast/extensions/extensions/keepassxc/README.md

-# Keepass Extension for Raycast
+# KeepassXC Extension for Raycast

 This is a raycast extension to access keepass database.